Table of Contents

 Klavekians are extremely paranoid people and in most cases fear that which they do not understand.

-The Vikmordere are a blend of the Native Americans and Vikings of our world with a culture deeply seeded in nature and reverence of the "Ancestor Spirit".
+The Vikmordere are a mash-up of Native Americans and Vikings (from our world) with a culture deeply seeded in nature and reverence of the "Ancestor Spirit".

 The Vikmordere live in a pseudo-country of the same name, located deep in the Vikmordere Valley and surrounded by steep, snow-covered mountains.
 The inside of the valley contains the world's largest glacial lake named Serpent Lake.
 Serpent Lake meanders for hundreds of miles before emptying out into the Serpent Tail River and the country known as the Klavek Kingdom.